 Within the academic world, accreditation is not taken lightly, and you should not take it lightly either when selecting a college or university from which you wish to earn your degree.
 We recommend that the school that you select in earning your degree be part of one of the above regional accrediting bodies.
 Why?

-Accreditation also plays into the transferability of college credits earned with one institution that are accepted by another.
+Accreditation also plays into how college credits earned with one institution are accepted by another, aka how easily you can transfer your credits.
 As a general rule of thumb, any college credits earned from a regionally accredited college or university will be accepted by any other regionally or nationally accredited college or university.
 However, college credits earned from a nationally accredited college or university may or may not be accepted by a regionally accredited college or university.
 Why?
 The reason is accreditation standards.
 Remember, a regionally accredited college or university has to go through an additional level of standards before being accredited.
 As such, not all nationally accredited credits will be accepted by regionally accredited schools, and therefore, their credits may not be accepted for transfer.

 Be cautious of this, particularly if you are thinking about transferring schools at a later time.
 This is particularly true if you plan on going on to your Master’s or other advanced degrees.
 Regionally accredited schools that offer Master’s and Doctoral programs will very rarely accept a bachelor’s degree for admission to their program.